 Hexagon is a leading global provider of information technology solutions that drive productivity and quality across geospatial and industrial landscapes.

-Hexagon’s PPM division is the world’s leading provider of enterprise engineering design software and project control solutions.
+Hexagon’s Asset Lifecycle Intelligence division is the world’s leading provider of enterprise engineering design software and project control solutions.
 Their solutions transform unstructured information to visualize, build and manage safe, efficient smart digital assets.

 Providing a Better User Experience